Point system (driving): Netherlands

-Some of these violations could also directly result in loss of the licence.
-However, when a driver has 2 points, the licence is automatically revoked and a driving test has to be passed again, whereas normally, the violation would only result in the licence being suspended for several months.
+Some of these violations could also directly result in loss of the license.
+However, when a driver has 2 points, the license is automatically revoked and a driving test has to be passed again, whereas normally, the violation would only result in the license being suspended for several months.
 However, in Dutch media, the effectiveness has been doubted, it was said that points were being given but not always correctly registered.

 Norway

-The system is called "prikkbelastning" with prikk(er) meaning point(s).
+In Norway, the system is called "prikkbelastning", with prikk(er) meaning point(s).
 Points are assessed to a driver's license for traffic violations which do not by themselves result in immediate revocation of the license.

 After July 1, 2011, the normal penalty for most traffic violations, such as failing to yield or failing to stop at red lights, is three points in addition to the fine.
 Speeding violations of between 10 and 15 km/h (where the speed limit is 60 km/h or less), or between 15 and 20 km/h (where the speed limit is 70 km/h or more) result in two points, for speeding violations below this no points are assessed.
 Young drivers between 18 and 20 are penalized with twice the number of points.

 A driver reaching 8 points in three years loses his or her driving license for 6 months.
 Each point is deleted when three years have passed since the violation took place.
 When the driving privileges are restored after the six-month ban, the points which caused the suspension are deleted.